aimee-mcneil-melville/ToDo-Full-Stack/packages/broken-kaleidoscope/README.md

 ### 4. State your business

-To easily work with the values we use in the `style` TSX attribute, we should put them into component state.
+To easily change the colour for the `<Pixel>` being rendered, we should store the colour in component state.

-- [ ] Create a new state called `style`, using the `useState` method.
-It's initial state should be a suitable style object
+- [ ] Create a new state called `color`, using the `useState` method.
+It's initial state should be a suitable colour
   <details style="padding-left: 2em">
     <summary>Tip</summary>

-    To review how `useState` is implemented, [see the React docs](https://reactjs.org/docs/hooks-state.html#recap).
-The example there sets the initial state to `0`, but we will be using an object.
+    To review how `useState` is implemented, [see the React docs](https://beta.reactjs.org/reference/react/useState#usestate).
+The example there sets the initial state to `23`, but ours will be a string.
   </details>

-- [ ] Next, change your component TSX to refer to `style` instead of including an object literal
+- [ ] Next, change the `style` attribute in your TSX to refer to the `color` state
   <details style="padding-left: 2em">
-    <summary>More about using the `style` state</summary>
+    <summary>More about using the `color` state in the `style` attribute</summary>
+    ```tsx
+    <div style={{
+        height: '100px',
+        width: '100px',
+        backgroundColor: color
+      }}
+    />
+    ```

-    When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the style in state or in the TSX.
+    When you're done, there should be no change in the rendered output in your browser: it should work the same whether or not you have the color in state or in the TSX.

-    What you've just done is make your component more **flexible**.
-We can now manipulate the values any way we'd like using the `setStyle` function.
+    What you've done is make the `colour` for the `<Pixel>` a _reactive_ variable.
+We can now change it any way we'd like using the `setColour` function.
   </details>

 ### 5. Rainbow pixels

 It's high time we stopped being so monochromatic.
-- [ ] Update your `<Pixel>` component so that the initial `style` state is a random colour (different for every pixel!)
+- [ ] Update your `<Pixel>` component so that the initial `color` state is a random colour (different for every pixel!)
   <details style="padding-left: 2em">
     <summary>More about generating random colours</summary>